esfinkel/nearest_netprint/README.md

 # nearest_netprint

+## DEPRECATED
+Data is somewhat deprecated in favor of "[Netprint Finder](https://github.com/esfinkel/netprint-finder)".
+Functionality is intact.

+### Description
 Python-based project.

 When run on command line, prints a list of the nearest netprint-enabled printers offered by Cornell.